jonasbn/til/debian/how_to_enquire_version.md

-# How to enquire Ubuntu version
+# How to enquire Debian version

 ```bash
 $ cat /etc/issue